with

 The only positive for the use of a squeegee for resin application is that it's CHEAP.
 If you really get off on being cheap you'll love the squeegee because you can use it over and over and not pay for roller covers or disposable brushes.

-I only use the squeegee for removing excess resin from the glass wet-out (See photo above/right) or for small flat panels, like bulkheads, where they will not be seen.
+I only use the squeegee for removing excess resin from the glass wet-out (See photo below / right) or for small flat panels, like bulkheads, where they will not be seen.

-I just don't like the brush method.
+Brush - I just don't like the brush method.
 The amount of resin a brush will hold is small.
 Application is slow.
 The coating is irregular which means more sanding to level.
 More sanding of an irregular surface makes a fair surface harder to achieve.
 Little foam is generated, which is the only appeal of the brush method for me.
+However the need to brush over and over to spread out the resin in a uniform coating introduces more opportunities for bubble generation.

-Both the squeegee and brush methods will work naturally from the epoxy mixing cup.
-This is a mistake, which will cause your resin to set-up more quickly and wet-out fiberglass poorly.
+Both the squeegee and brush methods will work more naturally, directly out of the epoxy mixing cup.
+This will cause your resin to set-up more quickly, wet-out fiberglass poorly and add weight to your boat.

 If you find you have problems with drips and runs you are applying too much resin!
 This is easy to do with Squeegee and Brush and the will to fill that weave.
 Three thin coats with a roller (you can put on too much with a roller also) will save time over sanding and scraping drips and runs.